dart-lang/lints/README.md

 lints.

-* ***Recommended lints***: Lints that help identify additional issues that may to lead to problems when running or consuming Dart code, and lints that enforce writing Dart using a single, ideomatic style and format.
+* ***Recommended lints***: Lints that help identify additional issues that may lead to problems when running or consuming Dart code, and lints that enforce writing Dart using a single, idiomatic style and format.
 All code is encouraged to pass these lints.
 The recommended lints include all the core lints.

 ## How these lints are used